-The District's budget is prepared and adopted in accordance with Oregon local budget law.
-Certain adjustments are necessary to reconcile from the budgetary basis to the US GAAP basis.
+The District's budget is prepared in accordance with Oregon local budget law.
 All annual appropriations lapse at fiscal year end.
 During the month of February each year, the District submits requests for appropriations to the County Chair so that a budget may be prepared.
 By May 15, the proposed budget is presented to the County Board of Commissioners for approval.
 The Board holds public hearings and a final budget must be prepared and adopted no later than June 30.